prabhasg5/Quantum_texture_generator/report.md

 # ABSTRACT

-Fashion designers often struggle to quickly discover fresh textures and patterns that align with a collection’s concept, mood, and material constraints.
-Traditional reference hunting is time‑consuming, and many generative tools tend to either mimic training data too closely or explore a limited latent space, yielding repetitive outputs.
-Quantum Canvas addresses this gap with a hybrid quantum–classical generative approach (QGAN) focused on texture ideation for fashion design.
-The system ingests a curated texture dataset, filters non‑texture and flat‑color samples, and trains a conditional generator that produces per‑class textures on demand (e.g., “banded”, “bumpy”, etc.).
-The quantum component injects structured stochasticity and richer mixing into the latent space via parameterized quantum circuits (PQCs), aiming to improve novelty while maintaining perceptual quality.
+Fashion designers frequently face bottlenecks when sourcing distinctive textures and patterns that match a collection’s concept and material direction.
+Conventional reference hunting is slow, and many generative tools either overfit to exemplars or wander a narrow latent space, yielding repetitive outputs.
+Quantum Canvas proposes a hybrid quantum–classical generative framework (QGAN) for texture ideation: a curated dataset is cleaned to remove non‑textures and flat‑color blocks; a conditional generator is trained to produce textures by class (e.g., banded, bumpy), and a compact parameterized quantum circuit modulates the latent representation to encourage richer mixing and exploratory variation.
+The workflow is designed for local execution on consumer hardware, with class‑conditioned sampling, safe checkpointing and resumption, and a reporting pipeline that includes loss curves, per‑class grids, and quantitative lenses such as LPIPS‑nearest, FID, and feature‑space coverage.
+This document details the background, problem framing, methodology, and applications relevant to fashion design practice.

-Key contributions:
-- A practical dataset cleaning pipeline to exclude humans/objects/plain blocks and retain true textures.
-- A per‑class conditional hybrid QGAN architecture incorporating a compact PQC to enrich latent expressivity while remaining tractable on consumer hardware (MacBook Air, CPU/MPS).
-- A training workflow with safe checkpointing, resumability, and batch‑level progress visibility.
-- A post‑training evaluation suite combining novelty (LPIPS to nearest train), distributional fidelity (FID), and feature‑space coverage metrics, plus class‑wise sample grids for rapid visual review.

-Outcomes:
-- The system produces controllable, class‑conditioned textures that fashion teams can use as inspiration boards or starting points for print development.
-- Quantitative evaluation balances novelty and fidelity; qualitative grids enable art‑director review.
-- The workflow is designed for iterative creative use, emphasizing safety (resume, checkpoints) and reproducibility.
+Keywords: quantum generative models, conditional GAN, parameterized quantum circuits, texture synthesis, fashion design, dataset cleaning, LPIPS, FID, coverage

 # CHAPTER‑1 Introduction